cvxgrp/dmcp/README.md

 objective value: 1.74866042578e-05
 ```

-The solutions obtained by DMCP depend heavily on the initial point the solving algorithm starts from.
+The solutions obtained by DMCP can depend on the initial point from which the solving algorithm starts,
-It is strongly suggested that users set reasonable initial points.
+and it is suggested that users set reasonable initial values for all variables,
-Otherwise, the algorithm starts from a random initial point.
-Users can specify an initial point manually by setting the ``value`` field of the problem variables.
+which can be done by manually setting the ``value`` field of the problem variables.
 For example:
 ```
 x_1.value = 1.2